 Recombinant sialidase fusion protein DAS181

 Currently under development, this agent targets host respiratory cells rather than the influenza virus itself, specifically the sialic acid receptor used by the influenza virus to attach to the airway epithelium.
 DAS181 is a sialidase fusion protein consisting of the sialidase catalytic domain of Actinomyces viscosus, fused with a cell surface anchoring sequence.
 The inhaled fusion protein removes the receptors for influenza attachment on the respiratory epithelium.
 Studies have shown in vitro effectiveness against both influenza A and B, and in vitro and in vivo effectiveness against human parainfluenza viruses.

 Cyanovirin-N is a protein that interacts with the haemagglutinin cell surface protein of both influenza A and influenza B viruses in vitro.
-It confers antiviral properties by blocking viral entry, but further development has been hindered by problems relating to immunogenicity and cytotoxicity.
+It confers antiviral properties by blocking viral entry.
+However, further development has been hindered by problems relating to immunogenicity and cytotoxicity.
 An initial study with a novel PEGylated cyanovirin-N derivative has; however, yielded positive results.

 Although currently only studied in mice, short-interfering RNAs specific for conserved regions of the influenza gene reduced viral replication when administered intravenously.
 More recently, RNA interference has been shown to inhibit influenza virus infection in co-operation with interferon gamma.

 A substituted pyrazine that inhibits virus RNA polymerase.
 In vitro and in vivo studies have shown inhibition of viral replication and activity against viruses that are resistant to both amantadines and neuraminidase inhibitors.
 Favipiravir blocks the replication of many strains of influenza virus, including the H7N9 avian virus.
 In addition, it is active against many arena-, bunya-, flavi-, alpha-, picorna-, and noroviruses.

 A prodrug of ribavirin, viramidine targets the cellular enzyme IMP dehydrogenase, which is involved in viral RNA synthesis.
-It is active against seasonal and H5N1 influenza A viruses, and can be administered intravenously, orally, or by aerosol.
+It is active against seasonal and H5N1 influenza A viruses.
+It can be administered intravenously, orally, or by aerosol.